lifeiscontent/realworld/api/docs/feature-development/graphql/read_query.md

 }
 ```

-Now that we've created the ArticleType, we need to expose it to the QueryType.
+Now that we've created the [ArticleType][article_type.rb], we need to expose it to the [QueryType][query_type.rb].
 Query is the root type which all queries initially come from.

 [app/graphql/types/query_type.rb][query_type.rb]